WHITE PAPER

 What value does AI bring to legal drafting?

-According to Thomson Reuters customers, most lawyers spend 40% to 60% of their time drafting documents.
-While much of this time involves strategy, too much time goes into busy work that leads to frustration.
+According to a Thomson Reuters research study, most lawyers spend 40% to 60% of their time drafting documents.
+While much of this time involves strategy, too much goes into busy work that leads to frustration.
 In fact, 96% of legal professionals report that they do not feel their drafting tools are efficient.

-With the emergence of generative AI and a growing knowledge of how to apply it to the legal space, lawyers have new options to drive efficiencies across the end-to-end drafting process.
+With the emergence of AI, and a growing knowledge of how to apply it to the legal space, lawyers have new options to drive efficiencies across the end-to-end drafting process.

 Better output.
-Compliance with laws and guidelines, adhering to customer expectations, aligning with internal guidance, and ensuring formatting consistencies are incredibly cumbersome.
+Compliance with laws and guidelines, adhering to customer expectations, aligning with internal guidance, and ensuring formatting consistency is incredibly cumbersome.
 Using technology to navigate these tasks leaves more time for strategy and legal expertise, leading to better legal work product.

-Key considerations: What to look for in a generative AI-powered legal drafting tool
+Key considerations: What to look for in an AI-powered legal drafting tool

 What capabilities do you need?